-WIDE project has been promoting research and development activities focused on transforming the Internet of the 20th Century, expressed as “IP for Everyone” and symbolized as an Internet platform to bring people together, which was the focus of research and development into the next generation Internet protocol, IPv6 (IP version 6) started towards the end of the 1990s, into an Internet for the 21st Century (IoT; Internet of Things) designed to connect all things and create a richer society.
-More specifically, we have been working on a range of projects, including the InternetCar project to link automobiles to the Internet, the RF-ID/Auto-ID project for object recognition and the Live E! and the Green University of Tokyo projects designed to link various sensors and actuators.
+WIDE Project has been promoting research and development activities focused on transforming the Internet of the 20th Century, “IP for Everyone”, and symbolized as an Internet platform to bring people together, which was the focus of research and development into the next generation Internet protocol, IPv6 (IP version 6) started towards the end of the 1990s, into an Internet for the 21st Century, “Internet for Everything”, designed to connect all things and create a more affluent society.
+This research and develop includes a range of projects, such as the InternetCAR project, the RF-ID/Auto-ID project for object recognition and the Live E! and the Green University of Tokyo projects designed to link various sensors and actuators.
 Over time, these activities have changed shape with the content being further refined and enhanced under the guide of a range of research institutions and corporations.
 On the other hand, we believe our contribution and responsibility as the WIDE Project is to realize structural reform from the perspective of how we perceive the Internet within industries that underpin our social infrastructure while adopting and introducing new Internet technologies.
 We recognize that this is at the core of new IT strategies for 2013.

 I would like to take this opportunity to express my sincerest gratitude to all those individuals and organizations that have supported the activities of WIDE project and to ask for your continued participation, cooperation, instruction and encouragement.
 With your help and cooperation, I am excited at the prospect of having this opportunity to work together with you all to discover new fields and strive towards the realization of safer, more secure social infrastructure.